Dept. of Transportation

 General Manager, King County Metro Transit

-If you live in King County, Metro is your public transit system.
-I want you to know about our performance, the issues we face, and the innovations we are bringing your way.
+If you live in King county, Metro is your public transportation system.
+I want you to know about our performance and the innovative service improvements we’re bringing your way.

 Visit here often to read my newsletter, or sign up to receive it by e-mail.